mikhail-robinson/widgets-full-stack/README.md

 # The Wonderful World of Widgets

-This exercise reverses the roles from yesterday: today the API has been (partially) built for us.
-Our job is to build the React front end that consumes the API (using the node module `superagent`), and store the resulting data into component state.
+This app focuses on practising consuming an API and building a React front end using this API data
 ## Setup

 ### 0. Installation and migrations